Amateur radio: Call signs

 Online callbooks or call sign databases can be browsed or searched to find out who holds a specific call sign.
 An example of an online callbook is QRZ.com.
-Non-exhaustive lists of famous people who hold or have held amateur radio call signs have also been compiled and published.
+Various partial lists of famous people who hold or held amateur radio call signs have been compiled and published.

-Many jurisdictions (but not in the UK & Europe) may issue specialty vehicle registration plates to licensed amateur radio operators.
+Many jurisdictions (but not in the U.K. nor Europe) may issue specialty vehicle registration plates to licensed amateur radio operators.
 The fees for application and renewal are usually less than the standard rate for specialty plates.

 Privileges

 In most administrations, unlike other RF spectrum users, radio amateurs may build or modify transmitting equipment for their own use within the amateur spectrum without the need to obtain government certification of the equipment.
-Licensed amateurs can also use any frequency in their bands (rather than being allocated fixed frequencies or channels) and can operate medium to high-powered equipment on a wide range of frequencies so long as they meet certain technical parameters including occupied bandwidth, power, and prevention of spurious emission.
+Licensed amateurs can also use any frequency in their bands (rather than being allocated fixed frequencies or channels) and can operate medium-to-high-powered equipment on a wide range of frequencies so long as they meet certain technical parameters including occupied bandwidth, power, and prevention of spurious emission.

 Radio amateurs have access to frequency allocations throughout the RF spectrum, usually allowing choice of an effective frequency for communications across a local, regional, or worldwide path.
 The shortwave bands, or HF, are suitable for worldwide communication, and the VHF and UHF bands normally provide local or regional communication, while the microwave bands have enough space, or bandwidth, for amateur television transmissions and high-speed computer networks.

 In most countries, an amateur radio license grants permission to the license holder to own, modify, and operate equipment that is not certified by a governmental regulatory agency.
 This encourages amateur radio operators to experiment with home-constructed or modified equipment.
 The use of such equipment must still satisfy national and international standards on spurious emissions.

 Amateur radio operators are encouraged both by regulations and tradition of respectful use of the spectrum to use as little power as possible to accomplish the communication.
-This is to minimise interference or EMC to any other device.
+This is to minimise interference or electromagnetic compatibility (EMC) to any other device.
 Although allowable power levels are moderate by commercial standards, they are sufficient to enable global communication.
-Lower license classes usually have lower power limits; for example, the lowest license class in the UK (Foundation licence) has a limit of 10 W.
+Lower license classes usually have lower power limits; for example, the lowest license class in the UK (Foundation licence) has a limit of 25 W.